iddimsangi/rest-countries-api-project/README.md

 ### Useful resources

-- [Tailwindcss documentation](https://tailwindcss.com/) - This helped me for buiding,guide and read all css clases reason.
+- [Sass documentation](https://https://sass-lang.com//) - This helped me for buiding,guide and read all css clases reason.
 I really liked this pattern and will use it going forward.

 ## Author